 Pupil Premium is allocated to pupils:

-- In Reception to Year 11 who are from low-income families and registered for Free School Meals (FSM) , or who have been registered for FSM at any point in the last 6 years.
+- In Reception to Year 11 who are eligible for free school meals, or who have eligible in the past 6 years, including eligible children of families who have no recourse to public funds.

 How much are the Pupil Premium Grants worth?

 The Pupil Premium for the financial year 2023-2024 is as follows:

 Pupils who are eligible for free school meals, or have been eligible in the past 6 years: £1455

 Pupils previousy looked after by a local authority or other state care: £2530

 Children who are looked after by the local authority: £2530